Advancing Women's Health: A 2026 Update

 Overview

 Sex and gender significantly impact health and disease throughout the life course and across all organ systems.
-This live virtual course provides clinicians with up-to-date, evidence-based guidance on managing medical conditions that are unique to women, disproportionately affect women, or present differently compared to men—necessitating tailored prevention, and treatment strategies.
+This live virtual course provides clinicians with up-to-date, evidence-based guidance on managing medical conditions that are unique to women, disproportionately affect women, or present differently compared to men—necessitating tailored prevention and treatment strategies.
 Through expert-led lectures and interactive Q&A sessions, the course offers a comprehensive overview of key topics in women’s health, informed by faculty members’ clinical expertise and peer-reviewed research, across a wide range of medical specialties.
 This year’s course topics will include:

-• Osteoporosis in Women
+• Mental Health in Women

 Participants report that this symposium has equipped them with knowledge that can be directly translated into patient care and clinic practice improvements: